We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 The lower the pH of the soil, the bluer the flowers, and the higher the pH, the redder they’ll be.
 While store-bought products can change soil pH, other factors also can affect pH levels.
 Watering with hard water, for instance, can raise pH.

-To lower the pH of the soil and achieve bluer-toned flowers, use sulfur or aluminum sulfate—both are readily available at garden centers and nurseries.
-Natural options for increasing acidity and lowering pH include adding coffee grounds or citrus peels to the soil.
+To lower the pH of the soil and achieve bluer-toned flowers, use sulfur or aluminum sulfate.
+Both are easily acquired from garden centers and nurseries.
+Natural options for increasing acidity and lowering pH include adding coffee grounds to the soil.
+Citrus peels also work well.

-To raise the pH of the soil and get pink or reddish flowers, apply ground lime—also readily available commercially.
+To raise the pH of the soil and get pink or reddish flowers, apply ground lime, which is readily available commercially.
 Careful.
 Too much lime can cause leaf yellowing.
 Make sure to water well after applying lime.

 It might be necessary to reapply products several times and keep in mind that changes in hue may take months to appear.
 Also, keep in mind that raising pH is generally easier than lowering it.
 Additionally, some varieties might not change color as readily as others.